void-linux/void-docs/src/installation/guides/fullusb.md

 ## Installation

-To continue the installation, follow the [chroot install guide](./), which details the rest of the installation process.
+To continue the installation, follow the [chroot install guide](./), which details the rest of the process.